Skip to content

 exiftool -all= -o clean picture.jpg

-Remove GPS only while keeping other tags when needed:
+Remove GPS only while keeping other tags:

 exiftool -GPS:All= picture.jpg